InterfaceConsciousness/interfaceconsciousness.github.io/_pages/philosophy.md

 * **The interface theory of perception (ITP)** proposes that perceptual systems evolved to prioritize survival-enhancing representations of reality, not to reveal objective (agent-independent) truths.
 ITP synthesizes computational models of perception with evolutionary biological principles.[^2] Building on this foundation, we aim to adapt ITP's core premise to develop synthetic agents that might similarly construct adaptive interfaces to RS.

 * **Transcendental cosmology**: To fully understand how interface consciousness arises from interaction with RS, we need to explore the _conditions of possibility_ of subjective experience and the spatio-temporal-causal structuring of the phenomenal world.
-This opens a “cosmological” approach that moves beyond the confines of human-like subjectivity toward a more general account of how relational structures give rise to experiential forms.
+This opens a “cosmological” approach that moves beyond the confines of human-like subjectivity toward a more general account of how relational structures give rise to experiential forms, also informing scientific modes of knowledge.

 *	**Artificial phenomenology** is the study and creation (engineering) of interfaces that encode first-person perspectives in (natural or artificial) systems.[^3] Mathematization is essential for bridging first-person experience and computational system design (for example, using tools from topology and category theory).